The Purchase Price: Plot

 Joan Gordon, a New York torch singer who has been performing since age 15, has left her wealthy criminal boyfriend Eddie Fields for upstanding citizen Don Leslie.
 However, when Don's father learns about her relationship with Eddie; she and Don cancel their engagement, and she leaves town rather than returning to Eddie.
 In Montreal, she changes her name and resumes performing, but one of Eddie's men soon recognizes her and informs his boss.
 Unwilling to return to him, she trades places with her hotel's maid Emily, who had used Joan's picture when corresponding with a North Dakota farmer in search of a mail-order bride.
 Offering the maid $100 for the farmer's address, Joan sets out to become the wife of Jim Gilson, with only a vague idea of all the hardships of farm life during the height of the Great Depression.

-Jim and Joan's relationship gets off to a rocky start.
+Married on October 26, 1931, in Elk's Crossing, North Dakota, Jim and Joan's relationship gets off to a rocky start.
 On their first night, she rejects his advances and forces him to sleep elsewhere.
 In the morning, she apologizes but he keeps his distance.
 Over time, she falls in love with him, but he remains aloof.
 Meanwhile, Jim is informed that he will lose his land if he cannot pay his overdue mortgage.
 He has developed a great strain of wheat and is sure that it will bring a profit, but he has no way to forestall foreclosure long enough to plant and harvest a crop.
 Neighboring farmer Bull McDowell offers to buy Jim's land in exchange for Joan's company, but Jim is unwilling to make such a bargain and thereby makes an enemy of Bull.

 Later, Joan, who has become a very capable farmer's wife, visits a neighbor who just gave birth with only her adolescent daughter by her side.
 Joan cleans the home, prepares food, turns an old dress into diapers and calms the frightened daughter, Sarah Tipton.
 She braves a snowstorm to return home only to find Eddie there, who had told Jim that he was lost in the storm.
 She pretends not to know Eddie, but he tries to convince her to return with him.
 Jim, angry with Joan because of her complicated past, tells her to go with Eddie.
 She refuses and later privately asks Eddie for a loan to save Jim's land.

 The loan, which Jim thinks is an extension from the bank, enables them to stay on the farm until after the harvest.
 She continues to stand by him, but he remains distant.
 One night, Bull torches some of the crop, but Joan and Jim are able to save it.
 Joan is injured, but she is finally able to crack Jim's tough exterior.